-B. Application for Sanction and Appointment of Tournament Committee

-Before the start of a tournament, the applicant shall apply for a sanction (see

-USTA Regulation XVII.) and shall appoint a Tournament Committee of at least three persons.
-The Tournament Chair, the Tournament Director, and the Referee shall be members of the Committee.
-Neither the Tournament Chair nor the Tournament Director may serve as or assume the responsibilities of the Referee or Deputy Referee unless specifically authorized by other USTA regulations.

-C. Tournament Committee

-Tournament Committee duties.
+- B. Application for Sanction and Appointment of Tournament Committee Before the start of a tournament, the applicant shall apply for a sanction (see USTA Regulation XVII.)
+If the sanction is approved, a Tournament Committee of at least two persons shall be appointed.
+The Tournament Director and the Referee shall be members of the Tournament Committee.
+The sanctioning authority may appoint additional members to the Tournament Committee as part of its sanctioning process.
+The Tournament Director may not serve as or assume the responsibilities of the Referee or Deputy Referee except as authorized in USTA Regulation I.C.2.b. - C. Tournament Committee - Tournament Committee duties.
 The Tournament Committee supervises all administrative details of the tournament, including the appointment of the Referee and the extent to which other officials will be used.
 It has broad discretionary powers in carrying out its functions in all cases not covered by the ITF Rules of Tennis or USTA Regulations.
 The responsibilities of the Tournament Committee include the responsibilities listed in Table 2.